andrebianco-net/create-data-ingestion-python-mongodb/README.md

 ## General Scope:

 Data Ingestion Service implementation proposes a small example of how to create a service using Python simply to solve the problem of transforming document types.
 Many programming languages do the same, but Python is able to do this easily.
-It will use a XML file with a colletion of Products, that fille will be transformed using XSLT transformation to JSON and the result will be stored into a MongoDB database that is used as a conceptual queue of documents.
+It will use a XML file with a collection of Products, that file will be transformed using XSLT transformation to JSON and the result will be stored into a MongoDB database that is used as a conceptual queue of documents.

 ## How to run this project